raspberrypilearning/3D-scene/en/step_6.md

 --- task ---

 Change it to a slider.
-It will automatically have a range from 1 to 10 which you can change at any point.
+It will start with a range from 1 to 100 which you can change at any point.

 --- collapse ---